 Sand Point, New Brunswick Harbour circa 1909.
-Annette Fulford collection.
+Annette Fulford collection. |

-carrying military dependents - war brides and their children, arrived at Sand Point in St. John, NB.
+It was on 10 February 1919, that the first official ship carrying military dependents - war brides and their children, arrived at Sand Point in Saint John, NB.
 Many war brides had travelled to Canada since 1917 but this was the first sailing where the ship was just for dependents.
 The Tunisian carried 711 adults and 202 children under 14 years of age and sailed from Liverpool on 31 January, landing 11 days later.

 Tunisian Manifest Info.
-Library and Archives Canada.
+Library and Archives Canada. |

 All soldiers’ dependents were provided with free third-class passage aboard the troopships, except for those who paid to travel in a superior class.
 Unfortunately, obtaining a superior class on board usually meant they had to travel to Canada at later date.
 And when given the option to wait until later to sail, most chose third class passage in order to get to Canada as soon as possible with their husbands.